jbalooshie/Kickstarter-Challenge/README.md

 # Analysis and Challenges
 This section explains how the analysis was performed, and details any challenges encountered.
-It is divided between the main variables we were looking at, how the launch date for the campaign affected the campaign outcome, and how the goal amount affected the campaign outcome.
+It is divided between the main variables we are looking at:

+1. How the launch date for the campaign affects the campaign outcome.
+2. How the goal amount affects the campaign outcome.

 ## Theater Outcomes by Launch Date